 After your stop there, continue your drive and the flat areas along the river bottom give way to increasing elevations along the bluffs.
 Next stop will be Montelle Winery with unparalleled views of the Missouri River Valley.
 Wonderful patios and picnic benches invite you to linger and sip on one of Montelle’s award winning wines.
 Montelle recently expanded its hours to include Friday and Saturday nights (seasonal).
 Augusta Missouri is just a bit further down the road.

 Augusta Missouri has two wineries within the town proper and are within walking distance of the shops, restaurants, and bed and breakfasts.
 The well-known Mount Pleasant Winery with fabulous views of the river bottom valley is very popular.
 You will find a huge tasting room, a gourmet cheese shop, and plenty of picnic areas.
 Augusta Winery is just down the street.
 Smaller in size but great in wine production; Augusta Winery has won many prestigious medals.
 It is a must for the wine connoisseur.
 If beer seems more to your liking, then you shouldn’t miss out on a visit to Augusta Brewing Company.
 Micro-brewed beers with unique and lively flavors will tease your taste-buds.
 And you don’t want to miss their delicious gourmet dinners on Friday and Saturday evenings.
-You may also want to check out the menus at Augusta Ashley’s Rose Restaurant.
-It offers unique dining experiences to visitors.
+You may also want to check out the menus at The Silly Goose and Augusta’s Ashley’s Rose Restaurant.
+They offer unique dining experiences to visitors.

 For shopping enthusiasts, Gallery Augusta offers distinctive hand made home furnishings and is known for an extensive collection of original artwork.
 If creative design ideas are your thing, then you definitely want to visit with Randal and Marj Oaks at Oaks Crossing, owners of American Kitchen and Backyard Design and Kate’s Coffee.
 If you lack ideas for your home and gardens, they will literally fill your head with new ones.
 You can check out their work all around Augusta.
 Several new shops have recently opened in Augusta, so scout those out as well.